Yelena Mizulina: Membership in A Just Russia

 In 2007, she was elected to the Duma as a member of A Just Russia party.
 In January 2008, she became the chairman of the Duma Committee on Family, Women and Children Affairs.
 Originally A Just Russia put forward another candidate, Svetlana Goryacheva, for this position, which was not well accepted by the United Russia party, and Mizulina's candidature was offered as a compromise.

 In 2010, Mizulina received a medal from the World Congress of Families.

 In 2011, she was re-elected to the Duma as a member of the A Just Russia party.
 In December 2011 she became the Chairman of the Duma Committee on Family, Women and Children Affairs.

+On January 23, 2017, she announced her intention to quit A Just Russia.

+Sanctions

-On March 17, 2014, the next day after the Crimean status referendum, Mizulina became one of the first seven persons who were put by President Obama under executive sanctions.
+On March 17, 2014, during the annexation of Crimea by the Russian Federation, Mizulina became one of the first seven persons who were put by President Obama under executive sanctions.
 The sanctions freeze her assets in the US and ban her from entering the United States.

-On January 23, 2017, she announced her intention to quit A Just Russia.
+She was sanctioned by the UK government in 2014 in relation to the Russo-Ukrainian War.